PrasadiKuruppu/Plant-Nutrition-Level-Detection/README.md

 		(v)  Background for Python GUI: GUI_Background

 Note: Make sure you keep all the images in the same folder which you save the code.
-      Otherwise you have to give extension for the images explicitly in the respective lines of the code.
+      Otherwise you have to give extensions for the images explicitly in the respective lines of the code.

 Test the Code: